What is Unity Catalog?

 Databricks releases new functionality that shrinks this list regularly.

 • Groups that were previously created in a workspace (that is, workspace-level groups) cannot be used in Unity Catalog GRANT statements.
 This is to ensure a consistent view of groups that can span across workspaces.
-To use groups in GRANT statements, create your groups at the account level and update any automation for principal or group management (such as SCIM, Okta and Microsoft Entra ID (formerly Azure Active Directory) connectors, and Terraform) to reference account endpoints instead of workspace endpoints.
+To use groups in GRANT statements, create your groups at the account level and update any automation for principal or group management (such as SCIM, Okta and Microsoft Entra ID connectors, and Terraform) to reference account endpoints instead of workspace endpoints.
 See Difference between account groups and workspace-local groups.

 • Workloads in R do not support the use of dynamic views for row-level or column-level security on compute running Databricks Runtime 15.3 and below.

-Use a single-user compute resource running Databricks Runtime 15.4 LTS or above for workloads in R that query dynamic views (Public Preview).
+Use a single user compute resource running Databricks Runtime 15.4 LTS or above for workloads in R that query dynamic views (Public Preview).
 Such workloads also require a workspace that is enabled for serverless compute.
-For details, see Fine-grained access control on single-user compute.
+For details, see Fine-grained access control on single user compute.

 • Shallow clones are unsupported in Unity Catalog on compute running Databricks Runtime 12.2 LTS and below.
 You can use shallow clones to create managed tables on Databricks Runtime 13.3 LTS and above.
 You cannot use them to create external tables, regardless of Databricks Runtime version.
 See Shallow clone for Unity Catalog tables.